haskell-game/tiny-games-hs/README.md

 [IRC]:    https://web.libera.chat/#haskell-game

-Submit your entries now (as many as you like) to this repo (push if you have access, or send a PR), or paste in the #haskell-game chat ([Matrix] or [IRC]) and we'll commit for you. sm and f-a are your judges, informed by #haskell-game.
+Submit your entries now (as many as you like) to this repo (send a pull request, or push if you have access), or paste in the #haskell-game chat ([Matrix] or [IRC]) and we'll commit for you. sm and f-a are your judges, informed by #haskell-game.
 Here are the general rules for February: